History of autism: Asperger syndrome recognised (1994–2012)

 The 1990s saw the continued popularization of autism both in popular culture and in the scientific community.
 The newly ICD and DSM endorsed condition "Asperger syndrome" saw a particularly strong increase in attention and autistic self-identification.

 ICD and DSM changes

-The 1990s saw the release of both the ICD-10 and the DSM-IV, as well as the revised version DSM-IV-TR.
-Notably, Asperger syndrome came to be recognized as condition distinct from, but related to, autistic disorder/childhood autism.
+This period saw the release of both the ICD-10 and the DSM-IV, as well as the revised version DSM-IV-TR.

 ICD-10

 The ICD-10 was first published in 1992, for use beginning in 1994.
 It made a number of changes to its categorisation of autism-related conditions.
 It newly included "Asperger syndrome" (F84.5) - its first recognition by a major mental health body.
 It also included "childhood autism" (F84.0), and a category for "atypical autism" (F84.1, similar to the DSM's PDD-NOS).

 The ICD-10 categorised all of these as "pervasive developmental disorders", as the DSM had done since 1980.
 The ICD childhood shyness conditions were incorporated into the new section "disorders of social functioning with onset specific to childhood and adolescence", with a category for elective mutism (F94.0) and various categories not specifically aligning with common autism symptoms.
 "Schizoid personality disorder" would remain, though its subcategories would not.
 (The ICD-9 would continue to be used for coding by some organisations in the United States until 2015.)